gottfrois/optics-agent-ruby/README.md

 ```

-Register the Graphql middleware when you create your schema:
+Register the GraphQL middleware when you create your schema:

 ```ruby
 Rails.application.config.optics_agent.instrument_schema(YourSchema)